syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 dataGrid.Columns.Add(customerIdColumn);
 {% endhighlight %}

 In order to create a template column in SfDataGrid, you need to specify the UserCellType of the column.
-UserCellType is the type of the view to be used in the `GridColumn` and it must be derived from the `GridCell`. (i.e. a custom `GridCelll` which hosts the view of your own requirement).
+UserCellType is the type of the view to be used in the GridColumn and it must be derived from the GridCell. (i.e. a custom GridCelll which hosts the view of your own requirement).

-The following code example shows you how to create a custom `GridCelll` and use it in a template column.
+The following code example shows you how to create a custom GridCelll and use it in a template column.

 {% highlight c# %}
 //Creating a Template Column